-“It was about 1985, and I think that was when the cocaine era was peaking and I tried it, and I liked it, and I got addicted to it,” Whitney said.
+“About 1985 … when the cocaine era was peaking and I tried it, and I liked it, and I got addicted to it,” Whitney said.
 “One thing lead to another … I wound up sleeping in my car in the (work) parking lot.
 I kept seeing I could handle this.”

 “Finally, I really hit rock bottom.
 I just got tired of living that life,” Whitney said.
 “I’d get up for a while, then I’d go back down again.”